Skip to content

 WHERE _fivetran_synced > TIMESTAMP '2025-03-15T14:30:00Z'

-After a successful copy, Rocky updates the watermark to the current timestamp.
-The next run will pick up from this point.
+3. Update.
+After a successful copy, Rocky advances the watermark to the current timestamp, and the next run picks up from there.

 Use rocky state to view the current state: